The effect of avoiding known infected neighbors on the persistence of a recurring infection process: Upper Bound for on

 \section{Upper Bound for $\lampl$ on $\boldZ$}

 For the classical contact process the supercritical regime can be proved by comparison with an oriented percolation process.
 The idea is to divide up spacetime into nonoverlapping boxes and declare a box ``good'' if the infection can successfully pass through on the time axis.
-The boxes can then be thought of as sites in an oriented site percolation model, and if the oriented percolation model is supercritical, then the infection survives forever by propagating through the good regions with positive probability.
+The boxes can then be thought of as sites in an oriented site percolation model, which is known to survive strongly when the occupation probability is sufficiently large \cite{percolation}.
+If the oriented percolation model is supercritical, then the infection survives strongly by propagating through the good regions with positive probability.

 In the case of the classical contact process we know from monotonicity that ``goodness" of regions is positively correlated.
 Thus, if we can show that a region is good with probability at least $p$ using only events in the part of the Harris construction contained in that region, we can then dominate an oriented site percolation with occupancy probability $p$.
 However, the contact process with avoidance is not monotonic in the Harris construction, and so we must deal with the dependence among regions in a different way.
 We do this by finding a uniform bound on the probability that a given region is good regardless of what happens on its spacetime boundary and show this probability can be made arbitrarily close to 1.
 Section 3 formalizes and proves this assertion.